3-2-1 Rib Method – A Comprehensive Guide

 • It’s best to use spare ribs or St. Louis Cut ribs for this recipe.
 We also have a guide for smoked baby back ribs too.

-And if you like fall off the bone bbq ribs, that’s fine too!
-Either way, learn this simple technique for bbq ribs and then adjust it based on how you like the tenderness of your smoked ribs.
+However your preference, learn this simple technique for ribs and then adjust it based on how you like the tenderness of your smoked ribs.

 What is the 3-2-1 Method for Smoking Ribs

-This method comes down to three phases of smoking ribs.
+This method refers to the three phases of smoking ribs.
 It totals 6 hours of smoking at a low temperature.

-• 2 – The second stage you smoke at a low heat, wrapped in aluminum foil or butcher paper.
+• 2 – The second stage you smoke at a low heat, for 2 hours, wrapping the ribs in aluminum foil or butcher paper.

 • 1 – The last hour you smoke, unwrapped, and typically add some kind of sauce or glaze for finishing flavor.